 - Mindfulness and mental health support.
 I’m happy to say that the new light being shined on mental health during this time is removing the unnecessary stigmas associated with it.
 People who have never experienced depression or other anxieties are being hit hard.
 In addition to having HR reach out compassionately to employees who are struggling, it’s essential to offer employees ways to access help on their own.
 Consider offering reimbursements on virtual mental health support like TalkSpace, and mindfulness apps like Headspace, Calm, and Sleepio.

-Espresa is doing our part to help our employees, clients, partners, and companies out there that need help.
+We’re doing our part to help our employees, clients, partners, and companies out there in need.
 “We have adopted these new reimbursement guidelines for our own company,” discussed Espresa CEO, Alex Shubat.
 “Our Espresa Free Rangers team is now fully remote and are taking advantage of these new benefits.”

-Additionally, Espresa is offering free live virtual yoga twice per week, app-based employee engagement challenges, and our communities’ platform to keep your culture intact and thriving.
+Additionally, Espresa is offering free live virtual yoga, HIIT, and Zumba classes twice per week, app-based employee engagement challenges, and our communities’ platform to keep your culture intact and thriving.